14 Ways To Understand Yourself Better

 And take the time to answer those questions honestly.

 13. Create a vision board (real or virtual).

-If it’s online, you can even share it with those who will appreciate it, and encourage them to make their own and share it with you.
+If it’s an online vision board app, you can even share it with those who will appreciate it, and encourage them to make their own and share it with you.

 Whatever your medium, it’s vitally important that you take time to visualize the life story you’re creating.

 And in order for the visualization to be effective, you need to involve your emotions.

 Imagine yourself living that life, going through the perfect day from start to finish.

 And ask yourself, throughout the experience, what you’re feeling.
 Be honest and modify your vision as necessary.